mongodb/mongo-c-driver/src/libbson/doc/bson_iter_visit_all.rst

 Returns
 -------

-true if visitation was prematurely stopped by a callback function.
-Otherwise false.
+Returns true if visitation was prematurely stopped by a callback function.
+Returns false either because all elements were visited *or* due to corrupt BSON.

+See :symbol:`bson_visitor_t` for examples of how to set your own callbacks to provide information about the location of corrupt or unsupported BSON document entries.